 The University values these scholars not only for their contributions in their academic expertise, but for the international perspectives they provide to the University and the greater community through lectures, readings, performances, and in-depth discussions with faculty and students alike.

 The Office of International Education has a limited yearly budget that can be used to assist with the expenses related to bringing a visiting international scholar to UR.
 Preference will be given to those bringing scholars from partner institutions.
 Departments that seldom request funding for scholars are urged to submit requests for funding.
 The OIE has two visiting scholar offices that may be available on a first-come, first-served basis.
 Please contact Shani Buchholz to see if either office is available for your scholar.

 As a host department, there are a number of tasks which you (or a person you delegate from your department) are responsible for completing.
 Please see this checklist for information regarding the tasks involved with bringing a visiting international scholar to UR for a semester or a year.
 Please see this checklist for information regarding the tasks involved with bringing a visiting international scholar to UR for short stays.

 Requests for funding should be received at least 1 year prior to bringing the scholar to UR to ensure the best likelihood of receiving funding.
-Please send requests for funding to Dr. Joseph Hoff, Interim Dean of International Education.
+Please send requests for funding to Dr. Joseph Hoff, Associate Dean of International Education.
 Include the following in your request:

 - Name of host department